Calendar of events

 Location(s): Kejimkujik National Park and National Historic Site

-Nova Scotia Trail Running presents the fourth edition of this incredible ultra running event!
+Nova Scotia Trail Running presents the fifth edition of this incredible ultra running event!

 A “last person standing” event, participants run a designated 6.7 km route every hour on the hour until only one person is left, the winner!